matthew-brett/msc_imaging/matlab_faq_2018.md

 If you do use Psychtoolbox, please make sure that your experiment runs as you expect, without errors, *on the cluster machines*.
 It can be difficult to get Psychtoolbox working the same way on different computers, and particularly, on different platforms, such as Windows and Mac.
 We weakly recommend that you do not use Psychtoolbox, for that reason.

 ## What should I display between stimuli?

 You can display a blank screen between the stimuli, if you like, or a fixation cross.
 Choose the option that gives the best results in terms of helping the participants concentrate on the task.

+## Isn't the assessment doc wrong about when the first target can happen?

+Yes it is.
+The assessment doc says:

+> You should discard the first N-1 trials from your analysis, because the
+> subject will know these cannot be targets.
+For example, for the 4-back
+> task, the subject will know that presentations 1, 2, and 3 cannot be
+> targets.

+As Justin pointed out, this is wrong, and you should discard the first N trials.
+The first trial number that a target can appear is N + 1, and therefore the first N trials cannot be targets.
+For example, for a 1-back task, the first trial cannot be a target, but the second trial can (trial N + 1)